Encouraging an Affectionate Attitude Toward Happy Valley as a Place Unlike Any Other

 Nittany Valley Press

-Nittany Valley Press offers a special collection meant to foster a spirit of community across time for Penn Staters, Central Pennsylvanians, and friends.
+Nittany Valley Press, the Mount Nittany Conservancy’s publishing imprint, offers a special collection meant to foster a spirit of community across time for Penn Staters, Central Pennsylvanians, and friends.
 Nittany Valley Press encourages an appreciation for the history, customs, and spirit of Central Pennsylvania’s Nittany Valley, the Pennsylvania State University, and nearby communities.
 Nittany Valley Press serves readers not only through an encounter with an historic spirit of place, but also serves to conserve an affectionate, lively, and evergreen attitude toward Happy Valley as a place unlike any other.

 Conserving Mount Nittany: A Dynamic Environmentalism

 In presenting the first complete history of Central Pennsylvania’s most famous mountain, Tom Shakely pieces together the story of Mount Nittany as perhaps the most famous symbol of The Pennsylvania State University and the Nittany Valley.
 “Conserving Mount Nittany” tells the story of the physical and cultural environment from which a spirit of both affection and protection for the Mountain has been evident from the time of the American Indians into the present.
 A book packed with anecdotes, observations, and reflections, “Conserving Mount Nittany” delights as a conversation on how to cultivate a spirit of magic in the midst of a practical age.

 The Pennsylvania State College 1853-1932: Interpretation and Record

 Erwin W. Runkle, Author • George T. Henning, Jr., Foreword (409 pgs)